AI Glossary

 Human Intelligence

 The range of cognitive abilities that humans possess, including reasoning, learning, problem-solving, creativity, and emotional understanding.
-It serves as the benchmark and inspiration for developing AI.
+It serves as both a benchmark and inspiration for developing AI.

 An approach to AI systems where humans are involved in the decision-making process, especially for critical or complex tasks.
-This can involve human oversight, validation, or direct intervention in AI operations.
+This can involve human oversight, validation, or direct intervention.

 Hyperautomation